fixn2fixit/solve-quartiles-zsh/README.md

 #
 # DEVELOPMENT IDEAS IMPLEMENTED
 # -----------------------------
-# Optional: use an OCR app to scan a Quartiles puzzle
+# Type 20 puzzle tiles (space-separated) for input
-# Then, Copy/Paste the scanned chars for input
+# Optional: try an OCR app to scan a Quartiles puzzle
-# Or, type 20 tiles when the program asks for input
+#         : copy/paste 20 tiles together for input
 # Uses standard command-line tools only, shell and regex
 # Requires: a wordplay wordlist from GitHub, etc.
 #